picmi/help/docs/business/article/provisional-user.md

 :::: explanation
 ## Direct link

-The person will need click on this link (because it is not typeable)
+The person will need to click on this link (because it is not typeable)

 * supply the link via a message (such SMS/txt, Facebook, WhatsApp)
 ::::